College & Career Center

 - College Campus Visits

-Contact Nancy Campos for more information or stop by OHS Library on: Monday (8am - 12noon) and Friday (8am - 3pm).
+Contact Ash Cruz for more information or stop by OHS Library on: Monday (8:30am - 2:30pm) and Wednesday (9:30am - 3:30pm).
 For additional information students can stop by College and Career Center room 601 for more information about EAOP.
 Please turn in your completed application to the College and Career Center room 601.

 UC TRANSFER PREP